 So, how do you stop overthinking about your partner, keep your relationship healthy, and feel more confident at the same time?
 Keep scrolling to find out.

-Overthinking means your mind started to spiral.
+Overthinking means your mind starts to spiral with negative thoughts, and you can find yourself obsessing over every tiny detail in your relationship.
 That one little thing your partner did, or didn’t do, may make you worried, paranoid, or jealous, and cause an argument.

 Say you’re a year into your relationship and the honeymoon period has reached its inevitable end.
 You’re both busy with work, your social lives, and family obligations, but a niggling feeling that your partner doesn’t text you as much as they used to comes into your head.

 You could just put it down to how busy you both are and leave it.
-But if you’re overthinking the situation, you could start overanalyzing their text messages now and how they used to text you.
+But if you’re in the habit of overthinking, you could start overanalyzing their text messages now and how they used to text you.
+Then with the distortion of your own anxiety, you can find a hidden meaning, where there might be none at all!

 Overanalyzing everything your partner says or does